-Tipped canes will grow stout and be more capable of supporting a heavy fruit crop the following year.
+Tipped primocanes will grow stout and be more capable of supporting a heavy fruit crop the following year.
 In southern Georgia, many thornless cultivars produce only one to three large primocanes each year.
-In this case, tip the canes during the summer when they attain a height of 2 to 3 feet to encourage branching.
+In this case, tip the canes during the summer when they attain a height of 2 to 3 ft to encourage branching.

 Primocanes of trailing and semi-erect blackberries are extremely vigorous and need to be managed throughout the summer.
 Tie primocanes loosely together as they develop, and train them up through the plant to the top wire.
-Once they have reached the top wire, divide and tie them to the wire.
+After they have reached the top wire, divide and tie them to the wire.
 This method is well suited for semi-erect and less vigorous trailing cultivars.
-Place plants close together and place canes uniformly over the trellis to maximize light exposure and yield.
+Uniform placement of the lateral canes along the trellis wires will maximize light exposure and yield.

 Primocane-fruiting blackberries can also be managed with the biennial system, with a first crop on the floricanes and a second crop on the primocanes.
-In that case, follow the recommendations for both primocane- and floricane-fruiting blackberries.
-However, during the winter, last years primocanes should be pruned to just below the height where fruit production stopped in the fall.
-Fruit will be produced on the lower parts of the cane in the subsequent summer.
-In the spring and summer, soft-tip the new flush of primocanes as described above.
+In this case, follow the recommendations for both primocane and floricane-fruiting blackberries.
+However, during the winter, as opposed to cutting them to the ground, primocanes should be pruned to just below the height where fruit production stopped in the fall.
+Fruit will be produced on the lower parts of these floricanes in the subsequent summer.
+In the spring and summer, soft tip the new growth of primocanes as described above.
 Remove floricanes by hand after harvesting the fruit.

-The biennial system is the most common training and pruning system in the eastern United States for summer fruiting raspberries.
+The biennial system is the most common training and pruning system in the eastern US for summer fruiting raspberries.
 In this system, primocanes are allowed to grow throughout the season.
 In most cases, floricanes that produced fruit are removed immediately after fruiting to increase air movement and decrease disease pressure in the canopy.
 However, in colder regions of the South, these canes may serve as a source of stored carbohydrates for cold protection in the winter.
-Growers in the mountain regions may want to consider pruning out floricanes after the coldest part of the winter is over.
-In early spring, top remaining canes to a convenient picking height (usually 3 to 4 feet).
+Growers in the mountain regions may consider pruning floricanes after the coldest part of the winter.
+In early spring, top prune the remaining canes to a convenient picking height (usually 3 to 4 ft).
 If canes are too dense, fruit size will be reduced.
 If canes are thinned too much, total yield will suffer.
 In early spring, remove weaker canes and thin the remaining canes to three to four canes per square foot.
-Leave only the most vigorous canes, those having good height, large diameter, numerous nodes in the fruiting zone, and no obvious signs of disease, insect damage, or winter injury.
+Leave only the most vigorous canes, which are those with good height, large diameter, numerous nodes in the fruiting zone, and no obvious signs of disease, insect damage, or winter injury.